WoollyMittens/local-area-map/README.md

 + `gulp serve` - Serves the project on a temporary web server at http://localhost:8500/.
 + `gulp php` - Serves the project on a temporary php server at http://localhost:8500/.
 + `cd node_scripts`
-	+ `node importexif` - Prepare a cache of GPS data of all the photos.
+	+ `node importexif` - Prepares a cache of GPS data of all the photos.
-	+ `node importgpx` - Prepare a cache of GPS data of all routes.
+	+ `node importgpx` - Prepares a cache of GPS data of all routes.
-	+ `node importguides` - Prepare a cache of JSON data for all the guides.
+	+ `node importguides` - Prepares a cache of JSON data for all the guides.
 	+ `node importmaps` - Downloads the required map tiles from an OpenStreetMap server".

 ## License